 Improvements in surveying technology have increased productivity, reducing demand for surveyors.
 Jobs are expected to decline by 2% from 2014 to 2024.
 A surveyor's job is to establish the official boundaries for land, airspace and water.

 According to Sumner, surveyors are part "detective, puzzle solver and mind reader."

-Surveyors can do work for homeowners to oil companies and any firms that are engaged in construction.
-They can work anywhere in the country, but there's a catch.
-They have to be licensed in each state where they work.
+Surveyors can do work for homeowners, as well as oil companies and any firms that are involved in construction.
+They can work anywhere in the country, but there's a catch: They have to be licensed in each state where they work.

 Since the industry uses sophisticated technology to gather data, schooling and/or experience is a must to become licensed.
-Sumner says many surveyors run their own business and can earn $75,000 or more annually, although the BLS put the median wage at $54,880 per year, or $26.39 per hour, in 2010.
+Sumner says many surveyors run their own business and can earn $75,000 or more annually.
 Surveyors also are employed by large surveying companies, construction firms and civil engineering firms.